-- 4. If you do not have the winterization kit, attach a length of hose to the pump inlet port.
-This piece of hose should be long enough for the free end to be inserted into and reach the bottom of the antifreeze container. - 5.
-Dilute the antifreeze solution in accordance with the manufacturer's instructions. - Turn the pump switch on, and run the water pump until the antifreeze solution fills all water lines.
-Flush toilet.
-Work hand shower spray while holding down in tub. - 7.
-Shut off the pump and close all faucets. - Disconnect the hose length from pump inlet fitting and reconnect water system inlet line.
-If you have the winterization kit, turn valve back into normal use position and reinstall hose plug.
+- 5. Insert the hose into the antifreeze container, turn the pump switch on, and run the water pump until the antifreeze solution fills all water lines.
+Flush the toilet.
+Work hand shower spray while holding down in tub. - 6.
+Shut off the pump and close all faucets. - 7.
+Turn the valve on the winterization kit back into the normal use position and reinstall the hose plug.